harrisoncramer/Digital-Ocean-Scripts/README.md

 # shell.sh
-After logging back in, change to user and set defualt shell to bash and configure nvim

-`Logout and reconfigure with custom password`
+After logging back in, change to user and set defualt shell to bash and configure nvim `Logout and log back in to reconfigure with custom password`

+# node.sh
+Installs nvm and node.js version 13.7.0 and sets up user to automatically use those versions `Requires the user logout and login to reload the nvm version`

 # mongodb.sh
 Installs version 4.2 of mongodb and runs as a service.